A9 dualling project: Criticism

 Plans to dual the A9 and A96 have been criticised by Patrick Harvie of the Scottish Greens, who has said the plans were incompatible with the Scottish Government's climate initiatives.
 A study in 2016 found that the dualling project would cost more to construct than it would bring in, including wider economic benefits.
 The Scottish Government was criticised by the Highland Council for stalling the project.
 However, in 2024, the Transport Secretary of the Scottish Government stated that net zero Scotland would still need roads and the government had committed to continuing with the dualling project.
 A report from The Inverness Courier feared that the A9 dualling project is at risk due to the Scottish Government cuts as Shona Robison, the finance secretary, states that "we cannot afford all of our capital commitments".
-The 40 mph (64 km/h) speed limit had lead to some driver frustration when the section between Luncarty and Pass of Birnam was upgraded in 2021.
+The 40 mph (64 km/h) speed limit had led to some driver frustration when the section between Luncarty and Pass of Birnam was upgraded in 2021.
+It was also reported that £340 million were spent on the design and planning stages of the programme, after only 11 miles of the A9 were upgraded to dual carriageway.
+A public local inquiry was launched in 2026 on the 5-mile (8 km) £478 million section between Pass of Birnam and Tay Crossing, after receiving objections to the proposed scheme.

 The A9 runs through the site of the Battle of Killiecrankie.
 Expanding the road in that location will destroy some of the historic battleground.
 Transport Scotland said dualling the road will have "some impact" on the site.